How to Become a Volunteer

 The Application Process

-- Submit a completed Peer Health Educator Application by Friday March 8, 2019, at 5 pm.
+- Submit a completed Peer Health Educator Application by 5pm on Sunday, March 15, 2020.

-- Applicants will be emailed a decision letter within two weeks of the interview and orientation date.
+- Applicants will be emailed a decision letter within two weeks of the interview and orientation event.

 Program Requirements for Accepted Applicants:

-- Attend a 5-day topic group training during the week before Fall Quarter classes begin (September 16-20, 2019).
-Fall training is typically 30-40 hours depending on topic group.
+- Attend a full week of PHE training during the week before Fall Quarter classes begin (Sept 14-18).

 Topic group opportunities for Peer Health Educators: